Recommended word list

 as of this writing

-Avoid because this phrase is implied.
-The phrase can also prematurely disclose product or feature strategy or inappropriately imply that a product or feature might change.
+Avoid because the writing itself implies this phrase.
+The phrase can also prematurely share product or feature strategy or inappropriately imply that a product or feature might change.

 below